riyas-org/a-p-hamprog/README.md

 * `-e`: Skip eeprom write.
 * `-k`: Only eeprom write, skips FLASH.
 * `-n`: Skip FLASH verification.

+### Graphical User Interface
+A simple graphical user interface for windows can be found in the release pages, which does it easy to flas hex files to atu 100 and allowes eeprom editing.

+### Programming the arduino
+Upload the firmware (under fw folder) to an arduino using regular methods (arduino software).
+Thr file/sketch is ppr.ino

 ---
 ![Test programmer breakoutboard](/hw/20260131_213336.jpg)